 Like many of my clients, I have sometimes been faced with considering my own identity.
-Although I largely appear healthy and well, the diagnosis of Fibromyalgia Syndrome, Myofascial Pain Syndrome and Chronic Fatigue Syndrome, in 2015, has certainly challenged my perception of myself and has tested every aspect of my life.
+Although I largely appear healthy and well, I live with chronic illness. which has certainly challenged my perception of myself and has tested every aspect of my life.
 So, when I work with clients who face re-evaluating themselves or who live with chronic illness, I have a great deal of insight and understanding into how this can affect people.

 I was yet again thrust into a process of self-evaluation, just last week; when I opened my post to find my Disabled ‘Blue Badge’ had arrived.
 I am used to other people not seeing my illnesses; for I still work, still study and still do my best to lead a full life.
 I do not necessarily look unwell; although I do now have to use a walking stick, for walking any distance is both painful and challenging.
 The worst of my symptoms are managed as well as possible and are rarely seen by those outside of my immediate circle of friends and family.